ErikBean/cribbagePatch/README.md

 2. DONE! choose crib - each player chooses random index for first crib
 3. DONE! client machine with lower number randomizes deck Array, and remove 6 cards from top into hand array for each player, push all this to gun
-5. Each player selects 2 cards for crib
+5. DONE!
+Each player selects 2 cards for crib
-6. player w/o crib selects slot in array to beginGameCut the deck, move card to game.beginGameCut
+6. DONE! player w/o crib selects slot in array to beginGameCut the deck, move card to game.beginGameCut
-7. Compute score of hands
+7. DONE!
+Compute score of hands
 8. Player w/o crib has to select card to lead, copy this from hand to playedCards